segmentio/segment-docs/src/connections/sources/catalog/libraries/server/csharp/migration-guide.md

 3. *(Optional)* Update calls that resets the anonymous ID.

 The old SDK requires you to provide the anonymous ID.
-In the new SDK, it generates an Anonymous ID for you if you never call `analytics.Identify`.
+The new SDK generates an Anonymous ID for you if you never call `analytics.Identify`.
 If you call `Identify` and want to go back to anonymous, the new SDK provides a `Reset` function to achieve that.

     <br> Before:

     ```c#
     Analytics.Client.Page(null, "Login", new Properties(), new Options()
     .SetAnonymousId("some-id"));
     ```

     <br> After:

     ```c#
     analytics.Reset();
     ```